tr0e1s/Spotidoro/README.md

 Try it here: https://tr0e1s.github.io/Spotidoro/

-Beware, this is a very hacky proof-of-concept.

-Code borrowed from: https://freshman.tech/pomodoro-timer/ and https://github.com/makeratplay/SpotifyWebAPI
+Beware, this is a very hacky proof-of-concept, sticthed together with code borrowed from: https://freshman.tech/pomodoro-timer/ and https://github.com/makeratplay/SpotifyWebAPI